googlemaps/ios-places-sdk/README.md

 This repository is offered via an open source license.
 It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg), the [SLA](https://cloud.google.com/maps-platform/terms/sla), or the [Deprecation Policy](https://cloud.google.com/maps-platform/terms) (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).

 This repository adheres to [semantic versioning](https://semver.org/) to indicate when backwards-incompatible changes are introduced.
-Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.

 - For issues with the Places SDK for iOS, [file an issue](https://developers.google.com/maps/documentation/places/ios-sdk/support#issue-tracker) on the Places SDK for iOS issue tracker or